Interview: Liz Exell (Jazz Herstory)

 We caught up with Liz to find out more about her plans for the project, gender inequality in contemporary and historical jazz music, and what more can be done.

-Jazz Herstory is wicked, big ups!
-Can you tell us a bit more about the project?
+Hi Liz, can you tell us a bit more about the Jazz Herstory project?

 I set it up as part of the Help Musicians UK Jazz Promotion Fellowship, which I was lucky enough to get place on this year, to feature female led bands playing jazz, or jazz related music.
 I want to bring women from the background of the scene to a balanced foreground.
 There are and always have been incredible musicians, who are women, who are spoken about less than their male counterparts.
 I would like to draw attention to them and normalise the idea or female instrumentalists.